avinassh/blag/content/posts/fast-sqlite-inserts.md

 );
 ```

-It should have randomly generated data.
+The generated data would be random with following constraints:
  The `area` column would hold six digits area code (any six digits would do, no validation).
 The `age` would be any of 5, 10, or 15.
 The `active` column is either 0 or 1.

 The machine I am using is MacBook Pro, 2019 (2.4 GHz Quad Core i5, 8GB, 256GB SSD, Big Sur 11.1)

-Some of the compromises I am willing to make:
+Aspects I was willing to compromise on were:

 - I don't need the durability guarantee.
 That is, it is fine if the process crashes and all the data is lost.
 I could just run s the script again.
 - It may use my machine resources to the fullest: 100% CPU, 8GB Memory and gigabytes of SSD space.